World of Warcraft: Battle for Azeroth: Development

 The expansion was announced at BlizzCon 2017 on November 3, 2017.
 Battle for Azeroth started restricted alpha testing in early February 2018.
 Public beta testing began in late April 2018.
 Blizzard revealed the release date on April 5, 2018 alongside a collector's edition.

+Reception

-ReceptionBattle for Azeroth received "generally favorable" reviews according to Metacritic.
+Battle for Azeroth received "generally favorable" reviews according to Metacritic.
 IGN praised the expansion stating that, "The zones themselves are wonderfully diverse."
 While GameSpot praised the addition of Allied Races to the Alliance & Hordes stating, "Allied Races themselves are so well-crafted that it's almost worth it for lore aficionados alone".
 Despite all the positive reviews, Polygon questions the longevity of the game, "laundry list of glaring systematic issues."
-PCWorld ranked it 4 out of 5 Stars stating "complications with the Azerite gear and the occasional tedious dungeons prove it’s not perfect, but there’s such a wealth of things to do here that the rough spots never detract from the whole."
+PCWorld ranked it 4 out of 5 Stars stating "complications with the Azerite gear and the occasional tedious dungeons prove it's not perfect, but there's such a wealth of things to do here that the rough spots never detract from the whole."